Monday, July 1, 2019

 Lord Mayor Martin Horn at the mike.

 This year's fundraising day started at the Feierling beer garden.
-On the occasion, the museum's management offered special guided tours limited in the number of participants based on a first-come, first-served or the early bird gets the worm.
+On the occasion, the museum's management offered special guided tours, limited in number of participants, on a first-come, first-served basis, or the early-bird gets the worm.

 Red Baron was lucky to get a ticket for the exhibition Black Forest Stories, a tour through a gallery of exclusive oil paintings guided by the director of the Augustinermuseum himself.